Death of Christine Dacera: Investigation

-On December 31, 2020, at 11:37 pm, Dacera had asked her mother for her blessing to celebrate the New Year with her co-workers at the City Garden Grand Hotel in Makati.
+On December 31, 2020, at 11:37 pm, Dacera asked her mother for her blessing to celebrate the New Year with her co-workers at the City Garden Grand Hotel in Makati.
 She was taken to Makati Medical Center on January 1, 2021, and was declared dead on arrival.

 According to officials from Makati Police Station, timestamped CCTV footage recovered from the morning of Dacera's death indicates that the woman and several suspects were together, celebrating the New Year, several hours before the incident took place.
 Two of Dacera's friends who appeared in the footage have since stated that they are gay, and "would not do any harm to her".
-At roughly noon on January 1, Dacera's body was found in a bathtub in room 2207 of the City Garden Grand Hotel.
+At roughly noon on January 1, Dacera's body was found in a bathtub in room 2209 of the City Garden Grand Hotel.
 According to police, several bruises were found on Christine's body, and there were indications that Dacera was abused.
 In an autopsy, no signs of being choked or beaten on the head were found.

 The police initially reported her case as a "rape-slay" but according to the autopsy report conducted by the coroner, Police Major Michael Nick Sarmiento, Dacera died from ruptured aortic aneurysm.
 Police stated that the cause of death could have been natural; however, lacerations on her thighs, contusions on her knees, and scratches were found on Dacera's body.
 Lacerations and sperm were also found in her genitalia, indicating that there was sexual contact prior to Dacera's death.
 On January 5, 2021, following the identification of several suspects the Philippine National Police (PNP) declared Dacera's case "solved", despite widespread claims of a lack of evidence and a "botched" investigation.
 On the same day, Philippine National Police chief Gen. Debold Sinas threatened to hunt down the suspects of Dacera's death if they did not surrender themselves within three days.
 A second autopsy has since been conducted on Dacera's body, but the results remain confidential.